wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 <tbody>
 <tr>
 <td width="40%">
-<strong>Queries</strong> is one of the chart customization tabs.
-Usability improvements for each chart type.
+You can now specify the data you want to look at in the <strong>Data</strong> tab and use other tabs for customization.
+We made usability improvements for each chart type.
-Delete, clone, create alert from icon bar.</td>
+Use delete, clone, create alert from icon bar.</td>
 <td width="60%"><img src="images/v2_chart_builder_select.png" alt="create dashboard"></td>
 </tr>
 </tbody>